PoggitTestPlugins/ChunkBorders/README.md

 # ChunkBorders Plugin for PocketMine-MP

-The **ChunkBorders** plugin for PocketMine-MP adds a feature where players can visualize the chunk borders in the world.
+The **ChunkBorders** plugin for PocketMine-MP adds a feature where players can visualize the chunk borders in the world through the use of the structure block outline.
 It provides a simple command to toggle the display of chunk borders for players.

 ## Features